rrwiren/rpi5-ai-setup/README.md

 | Small Corpus  | 3.2 s         | 0.5 ms/query     |
 | Large Corpus  | TBD           | TBD              |

 (Again, example numbers showing the difference in scale.
-You can expand or replace with actual logs.)
+You can check actual logs as we progress.)

 -----